 with the B-1B.
 This left the 7th BW at Dyess AFB, Texas and the 28th BW at Ellsworth

-AFB, South Dakota.
+AFB, South Dakota as the only two Wings still flying B-1Bs.
 The seven B-1Bs at Mountain Home were moved to Ellsworth, and 12 ANG

 B-1Bs transferred to Dyess.